ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Pre-commit
 ----------
-To make sure that every commit you made is compliant with the code style guidelines of PyAnsys, you can take advantage of `pre-commit`_ in your project.
+To ensure that every commit you make is compliant with the code style guidelines for PyAnsys, you can take advantage of `pre-commit`_ in your project.
-Every time you stage some changes and once you commit those, `pre-commit`_ will only allow you to do so if all the defined hooks succeedd.
+Every time you stage some changes and try to commit them, `pre-commit`_ will only allow you to do this only if all defined hooks succeed.

 The configuration for `pre-commit`_ must be defined in a `.pre-commit-config.yaml` file.
-The following lines present a minimum `pre-commit`_ configuration which includes both code and documentation formatting tools.
+The following lines present a minimum `pre-commit`_ configuration that includes both code and documentation formatting tools.